Quantifying the Balinski-Young Theorem: Structure and Probability of Quota Violations in Divisor Methods for Three States: Structure and Probability of Quota Violations for Three States in the Adams, Dean, and Huntington-Hill Methods

-The following three lemmas lead to a complete classification of the (lower) quota violations of Huntington-Hill apportionment on three states.
+The proof above allows for lower quota violations to occur in $n=3$ states and indeed they do.
+The following three lemmas completely classify the lower quota violations in the Adams, Dean and Huntington-Hill apportionment methods.

-\begin{lemma} In the Huntington-Hill Method, for $n=3$ states, if a lower quota violation occurs, then the apportionment of the state with the violation is $\lfloor q_i \rfloor - 1$ and the other two states are assigned their upper quotas. \end{lemma}
+\begin{lemma} In a divisor apportionment method with $M$ seats, $n=3$ states, and standard quotas $q_i$, if a lower quota violation occurs then the apportionment of the state with the violation is $\lfloor q_i \rfloor - 1$ and the other two states are assigned their upper quotas. \end{lemma}